Pediatric Dentistry

 Treatment for Small Cavities (CR Restoration)

-If the cavity is small and has not reached the nerve, we remove only the decayed part and fill it with a dental plastic called composite resin (CR).
-CR restoration involves minimal tooth removal and results in a natural appearance.
+If a cavity is small and has not reached the nerve, we remove only the decayed portion and treat it with composite resin (CR).
+CR restoration is characterized by minimal tooth removal and a natural-looking finish.

 The treatment procedure is as follows: